pantheon-systems/documentation/source/content/guides/sso/01-introduction.md

 ---
 title: Single Sign-on with Pantheon
 subtitle: Introduction
-description: Learn how to use secure Single Sign-on on Pantheon.
+description: Learn how to use secure Single Sign-on with Pantheon.
 tags: [security]
 reviewed: "2023-05-01"
 contenttype: [guide]